lmorisse/Symu.SysDyn/ROADMAP.md

 # ROADMAP

 ## FRAMEWORK
-* Directed graph of orgaizational artefacts
+* Implement XMile standard

 ## GUI Mode
-* Application to use this framework and vizualize the organization
+* Application to model and process system dynamics

 ## EXAMPLES
 * To do